Recommended Technology Books (for modern citizens)

 - The group tasked with designing a new 32-bit architecture at Data General was called FHP (Fountain Head

 Project); this group was relocated to Research Triangle Park (North Carolina) while a smaller second group stayed behind in

-was called EGO which has no official meaning other than each letter being one position earlier in the
+called EGO which has no official meaning other than each letter being one position earlier in the alphabet

 - EGO is cancelled twice but their third machine is informally named Eagle (sounds close to "ego", right?)